volodymyrhudyma/blog/content/blog/2020-06-07-the-best-tools-for-react-development.md

 Always consider using alternatives, such as [Context API](https://uk.reactjs.org/docs/context.html).

-// TODO finish with examples
+Adding redux to the React application requires some configurations, therefore we are not going to cover this process in the current article, but it the next one, so stay tuned!

-Refer to the [official documentation](https://redux.js.org/introduction/getting-started) to find out more.
+Refer to the [REDUX](https://redux.js.org/introduction/getting-started) and [REACT_REDUX](https://react-redux.js.org/) docs to find out more.

 ## Cypress